6. Private servants

 6.3 Admission of private servants

-Before private servants from a country whose nationals require a visa for the Netherlands may enter the country, they must apply for a visa at a Dutch diplomatic mission or consular post in their country of origin or of habitual residence.
-If there is no Dutch diplomatic mission or consular post in their country of origin or of habitual residence, their employers are requested to send an email to the Short Stay Visa Service of the Immigration and Naturalisation Service (IND), which falls under the Ministry of Justice and Security (email address: visa.posten@ind.nl).
+Private servants from a country whose nationals require a visa to enter the Netherlands must apply for a visa at a Dutch diplomatic or consular mission in their country of origin or of habitual residence.
+If there is no Dutch diplomatic or consular mission in their country of origin or of habitual residence, their employers are requested to send an email to the Short Stay Visa Service of the Immigration and Naturalisation Service (IND), which falls under the Ministry of Justice and Security (email address: visa.posten@ind.nl).
 The Short Stay Visa Service provides advice on visa issues on a case-by-case basis.

 Please bear in mind that processing a visa application can take up to four weeks, as it is sometimes necessary to consult one or more of the other Schengen countries.

-Before the visa application is submitted to the Dutch diplomatic mission or consular post, the international organisation must report the private servant’s appointment to the Protocol Department of the Ministry of Foreign Affairs by means of a Note Verbale.
+Before the visa application is submitted to the Dutch diplomatic or consular mission, the international organisation must report the private servant’s appointment to the Protocol Department of the Ministry of Foreign Affairs by means of a Note Verbale.
 The Note Verbale should include the following details:

 • the personal details (name, date and place of birth and nationality) of the private servant;

-• their passport number and passport expiration date;
+• their passport number and passport expiry date;

-• the employer’s name and the position the employer holds at the international organisation;
+• the employer’s name and the position the employer holds in the international organisation;

 • a copy of the servant’s full-time employment contract;

-• a declaration in which the employer guarantees to take full responsibility for the servant and pay all costs that may arise during the period in which the private servant resides in the Netherlands, plus any repatriation costs;
+• a declaration in which the employer guarantees to pay all costs that may arise during the period in which the private servant resides in the Netherlands, plus any repatriation costs;

 • in cases where the private servant is not covered by the social security regulations of their home country or a third country: evidence that the employer is registered with the tax authorities in the Netherlands as the servant’s employer;